mitchdavenport88/family-feasts/README.md

 * View recipe page will show basic information, an image, a list of ingredients and cooking instructions.
     * Registered users will also be able to edit and delete their own recipes from here.
 * Login page will be a form that compares the data supplied against data that exists in the database to allow/deny entry.
-    * On success the user will be sent their user profile page.
+    * On success the user will be sent to their user profile page.
 * Registration page will be a form that inputs the supplied data into the database for future logins.
-    * On success the user will be sent their user profile page.
+    * On success the user will be sent to their user profile page.
 * User profile page will be tailored for the specific user and will show all their uploaded recipes.
 Once logged in the user will be able to add, edit and delete entries.
     * Users will be able to delete their account, which will remove their data from the database.
     * Logout function will be available at this point too.